 Skip to content

-• Where is the bathroom?
-How easy is access between your bedroom and bathroom?
+• How easy is access between your bedroom and bathroom?
+Can it be improved?

-We have a website section about Your Home (in this section) and how well it’s working for parents of children which discusses other questions as well.
+In the children’s section, the page Your Home looks at other questions as well.
 They won’t all be relevant for you but they may set you thinking about:

 • Anything that does not work well for you now